MichaelJWelsh/vec/README.md

 # Vec
-The Vec library is meant to add generic and fast vectors to C (and is compatible with C++).
+The Vec library (written under the POSIX standard) is meant to add generic and fast vectors to C (and is compatible with C++).
 A "vec" in a sense is a fat pointer to anything.
 The Vec API not only provides ways of creating, destroying, and manipulating generic fat pointers, but also functionality common to the traditional C++ vector type.
 Refer to the greatly commented header file for details.

 ## Usage